fabric/fabric/sites/docs/upgrading.rst

       it doesn't use any private internals any longer.

-- *Roles* (and other lists-of-host-strings such as the result of using ``-H`` on the CLI) are implemented via `.Group` objects, which are lightweight wrappers around multiple Connections.
+- *Roles* (and other lists-of-host-strings such as the result of using ``-H`` on the CLI) are now (or can be) implemented via `.Group` objects, which are lightweight wrappers around multiple Connections.

 CLI tasks
 =========